 I thought that Erik the Hungry Traveller Brand would retire last year.
-Like how the hell am I supposed to sustain the brand when Eating and Traveling were directly affected by the pandemic!
-It was not easy but I was able to evolve and enhance the Brand by redefining and renaming it to include Health and Wellness.
+How am I supposed to sustain the Brand when Eating and Traveling were directly affected by the pandemic!
+It was not easy, but I could evolve and enhance the Brand by redefining and renaming it to include Health and Wellness.

 3.3 Invested in a Business with the Help of a Friend

-The goal in the next few months is to do the things that I am passionate about and earn while doing it.
-That means finally quitting the stressful life of the corporate world and finally becoming my own boss.
+In the next few months, the goal is to do the things that I am passionate about and earn while doing it.
+That means finally quitting the stressful life of the corporate world and eventually becoming my boss.

-This is slowly materializing with Young Living.
-I have always enjoyed using Essential Oils and I became even more invested with oils when my friend Annecy Gubat introduced me to Young Living.
-Google Young Living and Essential Oils and you get both good and bad press.
-However, with my experience these essential oils helped me calm down and grounded me to what matters most in life which is … MONEY (hahaha) kidding!
+My goals are slowly materializing with Young Living.
+I have always enjoyed using Essential Oils, and I became even more invested with oils when my friend Annecy Gubat introduced me to Young Living.
+Google Young Living and Essential Oils, and you get both good and bad press.
+However, with my experience, these essential oils helped me calm down and grounded me to what matters most in life, which is … MONEY (hahaha) kidding!

-What matters most in life is doing the things that you are passionate about and enjoying every moment of life knowing that you have a purpose and there is value in the things that you do!
+What matters most in life is doing what you are passionate about and enjoying every moment of life, knowing that you have a purpose and there is value in the things you do!
 The essential oils helped me on my wellness journey.
-It may be psychological but dearie with the new normal we all need some boost in our mental toughness and these essential oils are doing just that for me.
+It may be psychological, but dearie, we all need some boost in our mental toughness with the new normal, and these essential oils are doing just that for me.